Seatis/my-teaching-materials/workshop/hardware/Introduction-to-STM32/README.md

 - Absolute digital output barometer
 - 2 push-buttons

+Before getting started with todays workshop, please have a look at  [this](https://github.com/greenfox-academy/teaching-materials/tree/hw-introduction-to-STM32_/workshop/hardware/Introduction-to-STM32/debugging)

 If you have some free time to read about [Embedded software engineering ](https://www.linkedin.com/pulse/5-differences-between-embedded-maharajan) .

 ## Material Review